daviddanielng/hide_comments_in_cpp.com/README.md

 - **Smart Filtering**: Configure which comments to hide based on:
   - **Author Name**: Hide all comments from specific users (exact match)
   - **Comment Content**: Hide comments containing specific text
-- **Auto-Hide**: Automatically hide configured comments when they load
+- **Auto-Hide**: Automatically hide configured comments when they load (disabled by default, enable in Configuration tab)
 - **Easy Configuration**: User-friendly popup interface to manage your filters

 ## Installation